 Once you have made contact, we will find out more about your hopes and dreams and what you need in your barn home.
 Any concepts you like are always helpful so feel free to send us through any images or drawings that reflect your style, layout and taste.
 We will then first try and match your project and budget with one or more of our Kit-set Heritage Post and Beam Designs.
 These designs have been developed to optimise the space and frame and to keep the barn cost-effective.
-Keeping to our standard Bay modules will save on design and engineering costs.
+Keeping to our standard Bay modules (3m or 4m width) will save on design, manufacture and engineering costs.
 We can easily add or remove bays and add extra timbers to suite your needs such as if you would like your barn as a secondary building where the cladding is directly fixed to the post and beam frame.

 If our standard designs will not suite then we will look at adjusting the standard frames, or designing you a Custom Post and Beam Barn Frame.